 The College has various resources that it can deploy in pursuit of its strategic objectives.
 Tangible resources include the freehold of the Mill Building and Leasehold improvements on the Salt and Exhibition and Jonathan Silver Buildings within the Saltaire campus.
-The operating leases of the Salt and Exhibition Buildings and gardens (where the Jonathan Silver Building is now situated) were extended for 105 years in 2014 to assist in securing resources for the College.
+The operating leases of the Salt and Exhibition Buildings and gardens (where the Jonathan Silver Building is now situated) have been extended for 150 years from 2021 to assist in securing resources for the College.